DrStormWalker/college-project-4/docs/DOCUMENTATION.md

 as they integrate nicely together as well as with the two editors I am using.

 ### A7 - Success Criteria

+1. Local and Online Multiplayer - Justification: this enables people to play the game on a single device if there is no access to two devices but also remotely without the use of applications like Steam Remote Play which requires a good internet connection for a playable experience.
+2. Player can move left/right along the screen, jump up to reach platforms and climb onto the head of other player's characters - Justification: This simple movement allows for intuitive control over the player and also gives the player freedom to move around the levels easily.
+Allowing the player to jump ono each other enables for lots of unique puzzles to be made.
+3. Players can move or pick up certain objects - Justification: